-SmartNews’ latest news discovery feature shows articles to users from across the political spectrum – TechCrunch
+SmartNews’ latest news discovery feature shows articles from across the political spectrum – TechCrunch

 “As more readers consider how they are going to vote, it will also help them with perspectives,” Yang adds.
 “It’s not something that will appeal to everyone broadly, but we hope that we will adjust a pain point for this core group and then iterate it to something more universal.”

-SmartNews was founded in Japan, but the slider is currently only on its app for the U.S., since political polarization is a major issue there.
-Yang says the feature is one part of of SmartNews’ goal to improve discovery in all news topics.
+SmartNews was founded in Japan, but the slider is currently only on its app for the U.S. because political polarization is a major issue there.
+Yang says the feature is one part of SmartNews’ goal to improve discovery in all news topics.

 “Our mission is to break people out of filter bubbles and personalize discovery with the idea that recommendation algorithms can expand interests, instead of narrowing your interests,” she says.
 “We’re thinking of how to create more transparency and also expose readers to something they might not usually see, but present it in a fun way, like a serendipitous discovery.”